Jerrythafast/FDSTools/README.rst

 TSSV
 ~~~~
+v1.0.2
+    - Added new option -n/--indel-score which can be used to increase the
+      penalty given to insertions and deletions in the flanking sequences
+      w.r.t. the penalty given to mismatches.
+    - NOTE: Requires TSSV v0.4.0 or newer to be installed.

 v1.0.1
     - Renamed the '--is_fastq' option to '--is-fastq', which was the only
       option with an underscore instead of a hyphen in FDSTools